05-11, 11:30–12:00 (Europe/Paris), Louis Armand 2

 Today, Jupyter Notebooks are mostly confined to science, research & education.
 But notebooks can provide organizations with a powerful general-purpose “executable documentation” platform.
 A solid use case for this is DevOps & more specifically, IT incident response.

 Technology teams usually have an on-call rotation with static wiki-style documentation to guide the on-call engineer.
 Jupyter Notebooks can replace static documentation with executable notebooks.
 E.g. “fetch service logs” and “rollback last deployment” can simply mean executing a code cell that’s available alongside the markdown instructions.

-What are the benefits of executable vs. static documentation -
+What are the benefits of executable vs. static documentation for DevOps -

 - Quick e.g. “check DB latency” is 1-click notebook code cell execution to plot latency graph vs. going to a third-party UI in the middle of an incidence

 - Precise e.g. “promote read replica to master” can mean a series of steps & possibility of human error; codifying the steps in advance removes ambiguity & results in precise action.

 “Executable documentation” is a simple yet powerful concept that can extend to other use cases such as - API documentation, developer onboarding, data visualization & reporting, scheduling routine tasks & so on.
 Think of it as executable GoogleDocs powered by Jupyter!